Location: Anywhere (remote projects available)

 - Digitize older audio formats for patron requests and preservation.

 - Desire to pursue career in history, public history, or oral history fields.

 - Strong communication skills, particularly written skills.

 - Excellent organizational skills.

 - Ability to work independently.

-Oral history internships are offered at the State Historical Society Research Centers in Columbia.
-The position is on-site and unpaid.
+Oral history internships are offered at State Historical Society research centers around the state, with supervisor approval, and at the Center for Missouri Studies in Columbia.
+The position is unpaid and projects are available for on-site and remote work.